 The Southampton full-back has the fixtures to emerge as a key player under new first team manager Nathan Jones.

-According to the FDR, four of Saints’ first five matches after the campaign restarts score only two.
+According to the FDR, four of Saints' first five matches after the campaign resumes score only two.

 Perraud was in fine attacking form before the season break, producing two goals, an assist and 30 points in his previous six.